Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 Absolutely.

-Uh here's howling mutants saying, I know a right um as a right winger, when it comes to consuming media, what I'm really looking for is a strong sense of moral relativism, which is some excellent sarcasm there.
+Here's Howling Mutant saying, I know, as a right-winger, when it comes to consuming media, what I'm really looking for is a strong sense of moral relativism.

 That's good.

-And uh I quite like this as well.
+And I quite like this as well.

-Uh in my story, I do not deal in absolute evil.
+In my story, I do not deal in absolute evil.

 I do not think there is such a thing since that is zero.

-This is of course Tolkien himself saying this.
+This is, of course, Tolkien himself saying this.

-Um here's another one here.
+Here's another one here.

 Who the heck can read Tolkien to think it's black and white?

-Is Denophor all bad?
+Is Denafor all bad?

-Is Boromer is Frodo all good?
+Is Borromer, is Frodo all good?

 One of the central most important characters in the whole book is Gollum, and he's ambiguous as hell.

-Anyway, Game of Thrones isn't morally grey, it's grey and black without any white.
+Anyway, Game of Thrones isn't morally grey.

-Um just as dull and predictable as what they falsely think Lord of the Rings is.
+Just as dull and predictable as what they falsely think Lord of the Rings is.

 And I don't agree with that last part.